LuisCorales/webcrawler-js/README.md

 _Wait for the execution of the code to get the scraped data as_ .json _files.

 <sup>**NOTE**: Running the script will retrieve the most recent data of the website once.
 The data may change every now and then as other news get to the top.</sup>

+## How to test it?

+By using the next command, you can validate all the data scraped is correct:

+`npx jest tests/scrapedData.test.js`

+There are several validations running with each test:
+- Checks if it collects all 30 entries correctly.
+- Checks if the json files with all 30 entries, filtered by comments and filtered by points are written correctly.
+- Checks if every object of each file has the expected values (order, title. comments and points).

 # _How does it work?_